 Then click Create to create the database and move to the setup screen Setting up a blank database - first screen.

 After a short delay you are connected to the new openerp_ch03 database as user admin with the password you gave it.
-You will have to go through the Setup wizard in steps:
+You will have to go through the Setup wizard in steps.
+You have two options:

-If you click the Start Configuration button, OpenERP guides you through a series of steps to: Configure Your Interface - proceed with the default Simplified (the other option is Extended); and Configure Your Company Information - enter a Company Name and select a Currency for your company.
-Then OpenERP helps you to install various applications with different functionality through the following wizard as shown in figure Configuring a database with other applications and functionality when you select Extended view option :
+1. If you click the Start Configuration button, OpenERP guides you through a series of steps to: Configure Your Interface - proceed with the default Simplified (the other option is Extended); and Configure Your Company Information - enter a Company Name and select a Currency for your company.
+Then OpenERP helps you to install various applications with different functionalities through the following wizard as shown in figure Configuring a database with other applications and functionality when you select Extended view option :

 Fit your Needs¶

-All of the functional needs are provided by core modules from OpenERP.
-You need to just decide which functionality you want in your system.
-Click on the Check Box of the corresponding application in the Configuration Wizard with the Simplified view option.
+Functional needs can be provided by core modules from OpenERP.
+You just have to decide which functionality you want in your system.
+Click the Check Box of the corresponding application in the Configuration Wizard with the Simplified view option.

 For this instance, we need the following applications: